Moyne/computationalIntelligence_2022_s301247/report.md

     def mutate(self):
         if random.random()<0.5 and self.op:
-            #mutate one of the childs
+            #mutate one of the childs or both if I have two and the random pick that option
             num=random.randint(0,2)
             if (num==0 or num==2) or (self.value in IF_OPERATIONS_WITH_ONE_OPERAND):
                 self.childs[0].mutate()